peperunii/ImageProcessing-ComputerVisionLibrary/README.txt

-This is my Computer Vision - image processing library for now the current functions are added:
+This is my Computer Vision - image processing library for now the following functions are added:

 WriteImage
 ReadImage - JPEG ONLY